Documentation

 </html>

-Let us review the good parts of this index.html file:
+Let us review this index.html file:

 Well-formed HTML document: this file uses a valid HTML5 DOCTYPE and HTML file structure with <html>, <head> and <body> sections.